 Is Dairyland a good insurance company?

-Based on our in-depth Dairyland Insurance review, this company could be a good option for drivers with non-standard rating factors who need high-risk car insurance.
-However, this company might fall short if you prefer to bundle your home with your auto, prioritize affordable premiums, or have customer service at top-of-mind.
+Based on our in-depth Dairyland Insurance review, this company could be a good option for drivers who need high-risk car insurance.
+However, this company might fall short if you prefer to bundle your home insurance with your auto, prioritize affordable premiums or have customer service at the top of mind.
 The easiest way to determine if Dairyland is a good insurance company for you may be to speak with an agent and request a quote.

 Other than high-risk car insurance, Dairyland offers a couple other perks, including:

-• Renters insurance: If you live in a rental unit, having renters insurance may be required by your landlord.
-You may even qualify for a bundling discounts if you purchase a renters policy and an auto policy from Dairyland.
+Renters insurance: If you live in a rental unit, having renters insurance may be required by your landlord.
+You may even qualify for a bundling discount if you purchase a renters policy and an auto policy from Dairyland.

 Frequently asked questions about Dairyland